lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 Presidency unless he was divorced from his previous wife before she died (see 38.4.1.2).

-A living man may be sealed to a deceased wife.
+A living man may be sealed to a deceased wife if she is not currently sealed to another man (see 38.4.1.7).
 If the marriage ended in divorce, see 38.4.1.2.
 Before being sealed to a deceased wife, a man must receive written consent from his current wife if he is married.

 See chapter 28 for information about performing ordinances for a deceased spouse.